jktulu/ihm_transit_data_linkage/README.md

 # IHM Transit Data Linkage

-This repository is a collection of code required for the successful linkage of Automated Fare Collection Data (AFC), Automated Vehicle Location Data (AVL) and Bus Timetables using data provided by the "Transport Provider".
+This repository is a collection of code required for the successful linkage of Automated Fare Collection Data (AFC), Automated Vehicle Location Data (AVL) and Bus Timetables using data provided by a " Regional Transport Provider" in the UK.

+IHM_0 files are those associated with the original data cleaning and preparation.
-Code and documentation required to link AFC, AVL and Timetable Data
+IHM_1 files are concered with linking AFC, AVL and Timetable for overlapping time periods.
+IHM_2 files extend those from IHM and are employed to infer boarding locations where AVL data are not available.